prakhartiwari0/arito/CONTRIBUTING.md

 # Contributing Guidelines
 This documentation contains a set of guidelines to help you during the contribution process.

+**This project is actively looking for contributors!**

+Because it is built purely in HTML, CSS & JavaScript! and No frameworks or libraries have been used, it's **Beginners-Friendly**  too.

 I'm happy to welcome all the contributions from anyone willing to add new scripts to this repository.
 Thank you for helping out and remember, no contribution is too small.